Benson-Gikonyo/alx-system_engineering-devops/0x08-networking_basics_2/README.md

     facebook.com resolves to 8.8.8.8.

 Task 1: Write a Bash script that displays all active IPv4 IPs on the machine it’s executed on.

+Task 2: Write a Bash script that listens on port 98 on localhost.